sanand0/til/llms.md

   > - **Commit etiquette**: semantic messages, PR title template.
   > - **Coding standards**: ESLint/ruff rules, comment tags (/_ html _/), etc.

 - 27 Jul 2025.
 Notes from Vedang's AI-Assisted Coding tips & tricks.
-[Ref](https://www.linkedin.com/posts/vedangmanerikar_notes-from-my-ai-assisted-coding-bof-fifthel-activity-7355219038832148480-XTYr)
+[Ref](https://www.linkedin.com/posts/vedangmanerikar_notes-from-my-ai-assisted-coding-bof-fifthel-activity-7355219038832148480-XTYr) #ai-coding
   - `claude --debug` shows what Claude Code is doing behind a scenes -- and is a good way to understand hidden / undocumented features.
   - At the end of each session, ask Claude Code: "Document learnings.
 What failed?
 What worked?
 What's next?"
   - Have Claude Code write its own prompts by having it launch **sub-agents** and create common commands in `.claude/commands/`.